Interesting Facts About Rosa Parks for Kids

 - Rosa was 42 years old when she got on the Cleveland Avenue bus on December 1, 1955, to return home after a hectic day of work as a seamstress.

-- Like every day, she paid for her ticket and sat on the front row.
-The front row was specially assigned for people of color.
+- Like every day, she paid for her ticket and sat in the front row.
+The front row was specially assigned for people of colour.

-- The bus slowly got filled up.
-A white passenger was standing on the aisle next to the front row as no seat was vacant in the bus.
+- The bus slowly filled up.
+A white passenger was standing on the aisle next to the front row, as no seats were vacant on the bus.

-- The driver noticed this and asked the four passengers seated on the front row to vacate their seats.
+- The driver noticed this and asked the four passengers seated in the front row to vacate their seats.

 - All the passengers obliged except for Rosa Parks.
 When the driver asked her again if she would give up her seat, she disagreed sternly.